hasip-timurtas/Rust-Crypto-Trading-Bot/README.md

 # Crypto Trading Bot

-A cryptocurrency trading bot built using Machine Learning and Rust.
-This project is inspired by [CyberPunkMetalHead's cryptocurrency machine learning prediction algorithm](https://github.com/CyberPunkMetalHead/cryptocurrency-machine-learning-prediction-algo-trading).
+A cryptocurrency trading bot built with Machine Learning and Rust.
+It’s designed to help automate trades by predicting market movements based on historical data from Binance.

+The bot uses LightGBM, a machine learning model, to analyze price trends and decide when to place buy orders.
+It’s not perfect, but it’s fast and gets the job done for short-term market movements.
+The combination of Rust and machine learning keeps the bot efficient and reliable, making it a good option for anyone looking to try out automated crypto trading.

 ## Trading Bot Strategy